Gum disease having devastating impact on general health and well-being warn dentists

 The study' recommendations include:

-• Periodontal disease should be seen as an indicator of general issues.
+- Periodontal disease should be seen as an indicator of general health issues.

-• Reducing sugar and starch intake levels and frequency is important in preventing periodontal and caries.
+- Reducing sugar and starch intake levels and frequency is important in preventing periodontal disease and caries.
 Intake should be limited to mealtimes.

 Provided by: University of Bristol